Prikshit7766/prikfy/README.md

 # Prikfy Library

-Prikfy is a Python library that provides a function for converting numbers into their word representation.
+Prikfy is a Python library designed for small transformation operations.
+This is the first release of Prikfy, created as a learning project.

 ## Installation